You can have too much of a good thing, so after spending days in Italy’s capital you just might be ready for a few day trips from Rome.

 When you hear of a “lovely hilltop town” or “rows of cypress trees”, do you instantly think of Tuscany?

 You might, but you wouldn’t necessarily be right.

-Just over an hour's drive from Rome (and also accessible by public transport) is the hillside village of Norma, whose 3000 or so inhabitants like to throw a good party in summer.
-On weekends, you'll hear plenty of music blasting along the main street.
+One of the more unusual day trips from Rome is just over an hour’s drive from the capital (and also accessible by public transport, but not easily).
+The hillside village of Norma, whose 3000 or so inhabitants like to throw a good party in summer.
+On weekends, you’ll hear plenty of music blasting along the main street.

 Driving to Norma is “interesting”, the switchback road providing suspense and drama as you climb dizzyingly up from the olive farms that blanket the valley.
 A few deep breaths around each curve should help steady your nerves.